kupl/ParaDySE/README.md

 # ParaDySE

-ParaDySE (Parametric Dynamic Symbolic Execution) is a tool for automatically generating search heuristics for concolic testing.
+ParaDySE (Parametric Dynamic Symbolic Execution) is a tool that automatically generates search heuristics for concolic testing.
 The tool is implemented on top of [CREST][crest], a publicly available concolic testing tool for C.